lamole73/poc-spring-webflux/README.md

 When you return `Mono` both WebMVC and WebFlux work fine.
 WebMVC works fine even with a small number of thread (4).
 The main issue here is that the async should be all the way and you should have no blocking call from the moment the controller endpoint starts until it finishes.
 This can be easily observed by calling endpoints `/persons/{id}/servicesync` and `persons/{id}/client`.
-The former calls the service which blocks for x seconds, while the latter calls webflux client which in turn calls the mockclientapp which blocks for x seconds.
+The former calls the service which blocks for x seconds, while the latter calls webflux client which in turn calls the mockserverapp which blocks for x seconds.
 TODO: The test which can be started by `PersonClient.main()` consists of multiple parallel calls (32) which we expect to finish in a few seconds.
 The observation is the following:

 #### WebMVC (max threads 4)